 What watch should you use with your iPhone?

-Most will track your basic health metrics like steps and calories, while ones with built in GPS make for perfect running, cycling and swimming companions.
-Many of the watches here also sync up to ping your wrist with notifications should you want to be bothered there instead of in your front pocket.
+Most smartwatches will track your basic health metrics such as steps and calories, while devices with built-in GPS make for perfect running, cycling and swimming companions.
+Many of the watches here also sync up so you'll receive notifications via your watch, saving you the need to dig out your phone as often.

 We’ve fully worn, tested and evaluated all the watches in this list and ranked them based on software and which we think is best for most people.
 Bear in mind the watch at number one might not be best for you though depending on your needs, tastes and budget.